ChalmersGU-data-structure-courses/dsabook/src/markdown/11-search-trees/02-self-balancing-trees.md

 Most self-balancing trees use *rotations* to restore their balance invariant, and there are two main forms -- the *single* and the *double* rotation.
 These rotations are used both by AVL trees, Red-black trees, Splay trees, and numerous other self-balancing BSTs.
-However, not all use rotations -- for example the Scapegoat tree above instead builds a completely new subtrees.
+However, not all use rotations -- for example the Scapegoat tree above instead builds a completely new subtree.

 In the following we only explain left rotations, but right rotations are of course analoguous.